jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/JunctionAnalysis/README.md

 # Idenfication of potentially pathogenic splice sites

 Here, all junctions within CM samples are filtered to identify abberant splice sites that may be pathogenic.
 Junctions should be confirmed manually in IGV.
 For at least 3 aberrant junctions in CM samples, the splice variants that appear to cause the aberrant junctions were previously and independently identified as **potentially pathogenic in WES data**.
-This analysis provides a potential **functional explanation** for how these variants may cause NMD or LOF.

 <br/>